Why this journal?

-WaA welcomes contributions that address any dimension of water resources development, management and use in their relations with society and the environment.
+WaA welcomes contributions that address any dimension of water resources development, governance, policy, management and use in their relations with society and the environment.
 Our editorial scope is focused on the analysis of institutional or policy issues and processes.
 We do not publish technical papers.
 Subject coverage includes (but is not limited to):

 - Water policy at global and national levels